 In a Mexican border camp, asylum seekers wait for Biden to end Trump health directive

-REYNOSA, Mexico, June 22 (Reuters) - When Salvadoran asylum seeker Liset Ortiz was kidnapped in the Mexican border city of Ciudad Juarez on her way to the United States, a kidnapper found the police report she was carrying as proof of the death threats she says she received in El Salvador for being a lesbian.
+REYNOSA, Mexico (Reuters) - When Salvadoran asylum seeker Liset Ortiz was kidnapped in the Mexican border city of Ciudad Juarez on her way to the United States, a kidnapper found the police report she was carrying as proof of the death threats she says she received in El Salvador for being a lesbian.

 So he dragged her away from her 8-year-old son - who was from a previous marriage before she came out as lesbian - and raped her, she said.
 “He told me that he’d show me he was better than a woman,” Ortiz recounted.